mtrebi/memory-allocators/README.md

 ## Last thoughts
 * Avoid dynamic memory as much as possible.
 Its behavior is unexpected and a source of problems
 * If you are worried about performance and your application uses dynamic memory, think about using a custom allocator instead of malloc
 * Try to understand your data and its behavior to choose the right allocator for you.
+Specific allocators (that impose restrictions on how we can structure/use our data) are far more better than the generic ones.
+We saw a huge gap between the specific purpose allocator: **Linear, Stack and Pool** and the general purpose: **Free list and Malloc**
 * Always choose a less restrictive (or more general) allocator if unsure.
 If you later see that your data is structured you can always change to use a more restrictive one.

 ## Future work